mierzwid/gap-workshop/exercise-05-package-building/README.md

         LOG.info("Hello service called!");
     }
 }
 ```

-And declare compile time dependencies and repositories from which they can be downloaded:
+And declare compile time dependencies and repositories from which they could be downloaded:

 ```kotlin
 repositories {